IamVigneshC/GCP-Architecting-with-Google-Kubernetes-Engine/Configure Pod Autoscaling and NodePools/README.md

 To configure your sample application for autoscaling (and to set the maximum number of replicas to four and the minimum to one, with a CPU utilization target of 1%), execute the following command:

-kubectl autoscale deployment web --max 4 --min 1 --cpu-percent 1
+`kubectl autoscale deployment web --max 4 --min 1 --cpu-percent 1`

 When you use kubectl autoscale, you specify a maximum and minimum number of replicas for your application, as well as a CPU utilization target.

 Get the list of deployments to verify that there is still only one deployment of the web application.

-kubectl get deployment
+`kubectl get deployment`

-Output (do not copy)
+Output

 NAME   READY   UP-TO-DATE   AVAILABLE   AGE web    1/1     1            1           8m21s